Shibayama Station: Lines

 Shibayama Station is served by the San'in Main Line, and is located 175.7 kilometers from the terminus of the line at Kyoto.

 Station layout

 The station consists of one ground-level side platform serving a single bi-directional track.
 The station is unattended.

 Adjacent stations

 History

 Shibayama Station opened within Kuchisazu village on June 26, 1947.
 A second platform was opened on October 1, 1965.
 Freight operations were discontinued in 1971 and luggage handing in 1984.
-The station became unmanned on October 1, 1984.
+The station became unstaffed on October 1, 1984.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.
 Platform 1 was closed on March 3, 2001 and the station building was demolished in November 2018, with present concrete structure completed in January 2020.